Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 monthly food budget insights

-For grocery shopping, expect about $350–$400 monthly if you’re single and $800–$1,000 for a family of four; overall grocery prices sit slightly above the national average.
-Specific items reflect that: a gallon of milk runs about $4.93 and a dozen eggs about $3.57.
+For grocery shopping, expect about $350–$400 monthly if you’re single and $800–$1,000 for a family of four.
+Overall grocery prices sit slightly above the national average.
+A gallon of milk runs about $4.93 and a dozen eggs about $3.57.

-Food carts offer cheaper options at $8–$12 per meal and help lower your monthly food expenses if you use them regularly.
+Food carts offer cheaper options at $8–$12 per meal and can meaningfully lower your monthly food expenses if you use them regularly.

-Track your grocery shopping versus dining out to see where you can cut the biggest costs and set a realistic food budget.
+Track your grocery spending versus dining out to see where you can cut the most and set a realistic food budget.

 Transportation: Public Transit, Driving, and Biking Costs